 Finance Research Network (FIRN) review

-FIRN board strategy day
+FIRN board online strategy days facilitation

 Skilled Migration Internship Program for Accountants review